kinetica-partners/pyps-algorithms/README.md

 # PyPS Scheduling Algorithms

-A simplified, portable repository containing two core scheduling algorithms for production planning and scheduling with cross-platform path management.
+A simplified, portable repository containing two example planning algorithms for planning and scheduling with companion modules for use with xlwings lite.

 ## Overview